British Iraqis: Population size

 According to estimates by the Iraqi embassy in 2007, the Iraqi population in the UK was around 350,000–450,000.
 At the time of the Iraqi parliamentary election in January 2005, the International Herald Tribune suggested that 250,000 Iraqi exiles were living in the UK, with an estimated 150,000 eligible to vote.

 Population distribution

 According to community leaders in March 2007, there are around 150,000 Iraqis in London, 35,000 in Birmingham, 18,000 in Manchester, 8,000 in Cardiff and 5,000 in Glasgow.

 Ethnicity

 According to the International Organization for Migration, the three largest ethnic groups in the British Iraqi community are Arabs, Iraqi Kurds and Iraqi Turkmen.
 In particular, the Kurds form the most numerous of these ethnic groups.
 Moreover, they also form the largest Kurdish community in the UK, exceeding the numbers from Turkey and Iran.

-There are also sizeable numbers of Chaldeans, Assyrians Armenians, Mandaeans and other ethnic groups, such as Iraqi Jews, Yezidi, Shabakis and Kawliya.
+There are also sizeable numbers of Assyrians, Armenians, Mandaeans and other ethnic groups, such as Iraqi Jews, Yezidi, Shabakis and Kawliya.

-According to the 2011 Census, Iraqi-born England and Wales residents most commonly gave their ethnicity as Arab (39%), "any other ethnic group" (28%) and Asian (17%).
+According to the 2011 census, Iraqi-born England and Wales residents most commonly gave their ethnicity as Arab (39%), "any other ethnic group" (28%) and Asian (17%).